'Ear' -- 耳

 here are some early iterations:

-and for comparison here is the usual character for ear (oddly, the chinese word is 'Ěr') being used as the leftmost member of a larger compound character that means 'listen.'
+and for comparison here is the usual character for ear (for no actually connected reason, the chinese word is 'Ěr') being used as the leftmost member of a larger compound character that means 'listen.'

 I love that the stack of symbols on the right hand are, from top to bottom 'you' 'eye' and 'heart'... as if it means to say "hey you -- yeah, you with the eyes and the heart -- use your ears: listen!